Contents

 Sandy Hook Lighthouse

-Sandy hook's harbor was an important port for ships to enter the southern tip of New York in the early years, but because of the narrowness of the bay, many ships were wrecked in the past before docking, and there are still many shipwrecks left today.
-Because the accident rate was so high, New Yorkers decided to build a lighthouse to minimize the dangers of boat traffic.
+Sandy Hook's harbor was once an important port for ships entering the southern end of New York.
+However, due to the narrow bay, many ships met with accidents before docking, leaving numerous shipwreck remnants to this day.
+Because the accident rate was so high, New York residents eventually decided to fund the construction of a lighthouse here to reduce the dangers of navigation.

 Fort Hancock

-We drove all the way to the northernmost part of the town, originally just to see the sandy hook lighthouse up there, but later found out that the north side of the town, around Fort Hancock, is actually a very interesting place.
-This community used to be a military barracks, and all the residents of the town were soldiers, and the beautiful Victorian-style houses were all military buildings.
-The purpose of stationing here was to protect the important port of New York.
-Later on, of course, there were military families living here, and it became a family village, with schools, stores, and community welfare centers.
-Today, although there is still a naval garrison, the town is now owned by the National Park Service and is now open to the general public.
+We drove all the way to the northern tip, initially just to see the Sandy Hook Lighthouse.
+However, we discovered that the area around Fort Hancock is actually a very interesting place.
+This community was once a military camp, and all the residents were soldiers.
+The beautiful Victorian-style houses were military quarters.
+The purpose of the garrison here was to protect the important port of New York.
+Later on, military families also moved in, turning it into a military village with schools, shops, and a community welfare center.
+Today, although there are still some naval personnel stationed here, the town is now under the management of the National Park Service and is open for public visits.

-When Hurricane Sandy struck in 2011, Fort Hancock on the waterfront was hit so hard that many of the houses have been half destroyed.
-I don't know if there were other activities in the past, but now, apart from playing ball games and barbecuing on the grass, we just followed the instructions of the walking tour to see the town on our own.
-Because of the nice scenery, we followed the instructions and walked around the whole town.
-In summer, the weather in Fort Hancock is quite comfortable.
-There are a lot of green areas for tourists to relax, and you can also enjoy bird watching and taking photos along the coast.
+When Hurricane Sandy struck in 2011, Fort Hancock, located by the sea, suffered significant damage, leaving many houses partially destroyed.
+I'm not sure if there were other activities in the past, but now, apart from playing ball games and barbecuing on the grass, visitors can follow the walking tour instructions for a self-guided visit.
+The scenery is quite nice, and we followed the directions to walk around the entire town.
+In the summer, the weather at Fort Hancock is quite pleasant, with large green areas for visitors to relax and opportunities for bird watching and photography along the coast.

-One of the most badly damaged areas is probably the main building, which used to be the largest and most important building in town, surrounded by restaurants and a visitor center, but is now inaccessible due to the almost total collapse of the entire roof which is too dangerous.
+One of the most severely damaged areas is likely the main building.
+Originally the largest and most important structure in the town, it was surrounded by restaurants and a visitor center.
+Now, with the roof almost entirely collapsed, it is too dangerous to enter and has been closed off.

-Fort Hancock Harbor is still in use, and in the summer, tourists can take a direct ferry from Manhattan.
+The Fort Hancock harbor is still in use, and during the summer, visitors can take a ferry directly from Manhattan.
 At dusk, the harbor is crowded with tourists lining up to board the ferry back to New York.

-Besides historical buildings, Sandy hook is also a good place for bird watching.
-There are large flocks of geese and seabirds catching fish in the harbor.
-Besides, I was surprised to find an eagle's nest on the roof of one of the rooms and the eaglets inside.
+Besides its historical buildings, Sandy Hook is also a great place for bird watching.
+The harbor area is home to large flocks of geese and fishing seabirds.
+Additionally, we were pleasantly surprised to discover an eagle's nest with eaglets on the roof of one of the houses.

-After jogging outside, I felt hungry immediately, so I drove to the nearby point pleasant to enjoy a simple lobster roll at Point Lobster Co.
-The lobster roll was hot and the flavor was medium.
-This small store is a seafood market, and also sells some good looking fish, including lobsters up to 5lb.
+After the outdoor run, I immediately felt hungry, so we drove to nearby Point Pleasant to enjoy a simple lobster roll at Point Lobster Co.
+The lobster roll was served hot and tasted quite good.
+This small shop is actually a seafood market that also sells various fresh seafood, including lobsters weighing up to 5 pounds.

 Further reading